Sbord1/ADM-HW1/README.md

 ADM - Homework 1
 Sbordone Francesco

-# Introduction
+## Introduction

-The purpose of this repository is to show my work on some challenges of the HackerRank website
+This repository showcases my work on challenges from HackerRank.
+It includes code solutions and documentation.

-# Files
+## Files

-1. `stamps` is a folder that contains the pdf file that show the submissions on my HackerRank profile
+1. `stamps`: This folder contains PDF files that display my submissions on HackerRank.
-2. `ADM-HW1.ipynb` is a jupyter notebook file that contains all the '.py scripts' regarding Problem 1 and Problem 2
+2. `ADM-HW1.ipynb`: This Jupyter Notebook includes Python code solutions for Problem 1 and Problem 2.
+Each section in the notebook corresponds to a specific challenge, and you can find the challenge name along with the Python code.